A Case for Active Campaign Management

 Some degree of agility is required to make these necessary adjustments and still remain within the parameters of these goals.
 It doesn’t matter how many car-less individuals come to your site if they aren’t ready to buy the car today and aren’t directed to the phone number they need to act on the step they’re ready to take right this second.

-We do things a little different at EmberTribe.
+We do things a little differently at EmberTribe.
 Our model is structured on testing and analytics.

-We are dedicated to data.
-The patterns that emerge as more data points are compiled from days, weeks and months of campaign management are our lifeblood.
-This is a science, and our team is dedicated to achieving quantifiable results by managing campaigns by the numbers, blending creativity and analysis for a product that preserves brand, perceptions and best practices while delivering quantifiable results.
+We are dedicated to data-driven growth marketing.
+The patterns that emerge as more data points are compiled from days, weeks, and months of campaign management are our lifeblood.
+This is a science, and our team is dedicated to achieving quantifiable results by managing campaigns by the numbers, blending creativity and analysis for a product that preserves brand, perceptions, and best practices while delivering quantifiable results.

 Our team conducts weekly evaluations of every campaign we have launched, utilizing a testing queue to look at each campaign from dozens of possible angles.
 We look at the micro and macro goals of each client and determine how the campaign is performing in the context of those objectives.
 If we don’t feel that our tests are adequately gauging metrics against those goals, we create new tests that will align.

-Low-hanging-fruit steps your organization should take now -- Where to begin?
+Low-hanging-fruit steps your organization should take right now.

-You can quickly narrow those cost margins by leveraging the business intel you obtained by revisiting your campaign and reallocating budget to keywords and strategies that have proven they can perform.
+You can quickly narrow those cost margins.
+Leverage the business intel you obtained by revisiting your campaign and reallocate budget to keywords and strategies that have proven they can perform.

 You owe it to yourself (and to your budget) to have a third party manage these campaigns with your best interests in mind.
-For this reason, at EmberTribe, we don’t charge a percentage of your ad spend.
-Rather, we fee based on results we achieve for you.
+If you're trying to decide between hiring a freelancer, in-house marketer, or full-service agency, check out this interview with one of our clients.